nehalashraf/nehalashraf/README.md

-# Ahmed Madeh - Machine Learning Engineer
+# Nehal Ashraf SQL Developer &&  Data Engineer

 👋 Hi there!
 Welcome to my GitHub profile.
-I'm a passionate Machine Learning Engineer with a deep interest in data science, artificial intelligence, and building intelligent systems.
-I love solving complex problems and leveraging data to make informed decisions.
+I'm a passionate Data Engineer with a deep interest in data science,SQL, and Python .I love solving complex problems and leveraging data to make informed decisions.

 ## About Me